Negative Reinforcement (Definition + Examples)

 A variable-ratio schedule removes the stimulus in response to an inconsistent number of behaviors.
 Maybe the assignments are removed after four assemblies of good behavior.
 Next time, the homework is removed after six assemblies of good behavior.
 Next time, the homework is removed after two assemblies of good behavior.

 Another example of this is the example with the bath mentioned earlier.
 Every now and again, a parent may be so tired of their child screaming that they take away the stimulus of giving them a dreaded bath.
 In most cases, this reinforcement is doled out randomly.
-Yet, the child is still more likely to at least try screaming so that the negative stimulus may be removed.
-Although negative reinforcement can be used to encourage positive outcomes, being unintentional about reinforcement can also encourage a person (or animal) to encourage negative outcomes.
+Yet, the child is still more likely to try at least screaming so that the negative stimulus may be removed.
+Although negative reinforcement can encourage positive outcomes, being unintentional about reinforcement can also encourage a person (or animal) to encourage negative outcomes.

 Fixed-interval

-Fixed-interval schedules can be effective, but they often encourage people to just perform the behavior right before the interval of time.
-Let’s say children are encouraged to help other students – if they are observed doing so, their homework will be removed on Friday.
+Fixed-interval schedules can be effective, but they often encourage people to just perform the behavior right before the interval.
+Let’s say children are encouraged to help other students - if they are observed doing so, their homework will be removed on Friday.
 Every Friday, the teacher goes down the list of students and removes the stimulus from the students who performed the behavior.
 While some students will be encouraged to perform the behavior early in the week, many will “cram” that behavior into Thursday or Friday.
 If you are a procrastinator, this isn’t the best schedule for training yourself.

 Variable-interval

 The final reinforcement schedule is a variable-interval schedule.
 Instead of taking away homework every Friday for students who helped others throughout the week, the “schedule” is more sporadic.
 One week, the teacher may take away homework on Friday afternoon.
-The next week, they may not take it away at all.
+The following week, they may not take it away at all.
 Next week, they may take it away on Tuesday for students who were observed helping a classmate in the past week.

 This is another reinforcement schedule that keeps people on their toes.
 If they are motivated enough to have the stimulus removed, they are likely to complete the behavior more often.
 However, this type of conditioning takes time, as the person does not always know when they “should” be performing the behavior.

 Is Negative Reinforcement Effective?
+Exploring Ethical and Long-Term Implications

-Alternatives to Negative Reinforcement
+Alternatives to Negative Reinforcement: A Multifaceted Approach